The Chief Health Officer undertakes a variety of statutory functions under health and food-related legislation and is responsible for:

 - performing the functions or powers specified in the Public Health and Wellbeing Act 2008 or any regulations made under that Act or any other Act.

 Victorians are regularly informed about health issues with the potential to affect their health and safety by the Chief Health Officer.
-Information is provided via health alerts and health alerts for Victoria advisories, and a range of other documents accessible on this site.
+Information is provided via health alerts and health advisories for Victoria, and a range of other documents accessible on this site.